gnomondigital/workshop-pyspark/urban_consumption/README.md

 4. Some columns ( Oil production (Etemad & Luciana) (terawatt-hours), meat_prod_tonnes, and Food Balance Sheets: Eggs - Production (FAO (2017)) (tonnes) )
    report country total data.
 Transform these three columns into per-capita data (divide by country's population.)
+5. Several rows in the Entity ​​column have the value World.
+Remove these rows, since they don’t correspond to any particular country.